Be a part of the breakthroughs that change lives.

 Please take some time to read the following documents to see if you project aligns:

-If you have any further questions please contact Jess Hansson, Secretary of Clinical Governance and Research Committee, at jhansson@scia.org.au
+If you would like to discuss anything on this page in more detail please contact Hannah Maslen, Secretary of Clinical Governance and Research Committee, at hmaslen@scia.org.au or call (08) 6256 5513